Effigy Mounds National Monument Iowa

 In Sioux City, Iowa, near the intersection of South Dakota, Nebraska, and Iowa, stands the Sergeant Floyd River Museum and Welcome Center.

-The museum is nestled inside the retired M.V.
+The museum is located inside the retired M.V.
 Sergeant Floyd, which was a boat once used by the United States Army Corps of Engineers.
 It was named after Charles Floyd of Kentucky.
 He was one of the members of the Lewis and Clark expedition.
 (Source: National Park Service)

 The museum has some fascinating exhibits on the history of transportation and the Lewis & Clark Expedition.